thingsboard/thingsboard.github.io/docs/samples/analytics/spark-integration-with-thingsboard.md

 ### Prerequisites

-We assume you have Thingsboard [instance](/docs/user-guide/install/installation-options/) up and running.
+We assume you have Thingsboard [instance](/docs/user-guide/install/installation-options/) is up and running.
 We also assume you are familiar with Kafka and Spark and have also prepared those environments for this tutorial.

 ### Thingsboard configuration steps